apaivinen/spo-page-translation-flows/README.md

 Get site ID

 1. In browsers access URL (Replace YOURTENANT and YOURSITE with your SPO site)  `https://YOURTENANT.sharepoint.com/sites/YOURSITE/_api/site/id`
-1. Use ID value to create Post request to set site permissions for App (replace YOURSITEID with the id):
+1. Use ID value to create Post request to set site permissions for App,
+replace YOURSITEID with the id:

 Use for example [Graph explorer](https://developer.microsoft.com/en-us/graph/graph-explorer)